 We serve clients in the state of California and throughout the United States.
-When the federal government and it’s agents come knocking and everything is on the line, there is no question that you must find the best federal criminal defense attorneys.
+When the federal government and its agents come knocking, and everything is on the line, there is no question that you must find the best federal criminal defense attorneys.

 When a federal prosecutor takes on a case, the situation gets more serious, and the consequences of a conviction get harsher.
-The federal criminal lawyers at the Hedding Law Firm represents clients in federal federal cases nationwide.
+The federal criminal lawyers at the Hedding Law Firm represent clients in federal federal cases nationwide.

 How The Federal Criminal Defense System Operates

-Federal law enforcement agent investigate individuals they believe are involved in criminal activity in violation of federal laws.
+Federal law enforcement agents investigate individuals they believe are involved in criminal activity in violation of federal laws.
 The FBI, DEA, ICE Agents, Secret Service and Homeland Security are part of the investigative arm of the federal government related to the investigation of federal crimes.
 They gather evidence for federal prosecutors in federal cases.

 Federal prosecutors, known as Assistant United States Attorneys (AUSAs), are tasked with the responsibility of enforcing federal laws and prosecuting those who break them.
 They will typically meet with federal agents and review the evidence gathered in a federal investigation.

-If they believe there is enough evidence to prosecute someone for a federal crime then they will usually file a federal indictment with the United States District Court that has jurisdiction over a particular federal case.
+If they believe there is enough evidence to prosecute someone for a federal crime, they will usually file a federal indictment with the United States District Court that has jurisdiction over a particular federal case.
 The prosecutors and federal agents will then work hand in hand in prosecuting a federal case in Los Angeles and elsewhere in the country.

 Federal judges are primarily responsible for sentencing an individual who has committed a federal offense.
 A federal judge must consult the Federal Sentencing Guidelines before sentencing someone in a federal case.

-The probation department, assistant United States attorney, and you federal criminal defense lawyer will all file sentencing position papers regarding what each believe an individual charged with a federal crime should receive.
+The probation department, assistant United States attorney, and federal criminal defense lawyer will all file sentencing position papers regarding what each believe an individual charged with a federal crime should receive.
 Ultimately, it is up to the sentencing judge to make the final decision and up to us to point out any and all downward departures.

 Pre-Indictment Intervention in a Federal Criminal Case

-If you feel that you are under investigation by the feds you definitely want to get an attorney involved with your case immediately.
+If you feel that you are under investigation by the feds, you definitely want to get an attorney involved with your case immediately.
 Never a good idea to try to handle it yourself.
 Now's not the time to pinch pennies and not hire an attorney immediately.

-Basically, pre-indictment intervention has to do with before the feds indict you which is their filing document where they're filing criminal federal charges against you.
-You can intervene and you can use an attorney to either investigate the case to show that you're innocent, or to investigate the case to try to get information on your behalf to either mitigate or reduce the charges.
+Basically, pre-indictment intervention has to do with before the feds indict you, which is their filing document where they're filing criminal federal charges against you.
+You can intervene and you can use an attorney to either investigate the case to show that you're innocent or to investigate the case to try to get information on your behalf to either mitigate or reduce the charges.